RustemZ/VoteOfLunch/README.md

 	P.P.S.: Make sure everything works with latest version that is on github :)
 	P.P.P.S.: Asume that your API will used by a frontend developer to build frontend on top of that.

-2)  Additional Requirements and Conceptual model of the system :
+2)  Additional Requirements and Conceptual model of the system.

 	Main condition of original task was 'don't ask more questions about task'.
 	So I tried my best to formulate reasonable requirements for such voting system of lunch menu.